shin-carpediem/Djamazon/README.md

 python manage.py run server
 ```

-- [ ] Input "127.0.0.1" to your browser and you can see this site with developing mode!
+- [ ] Input "127.0.0.1" to your browser URL and you can see this site with developing mode!

 ### You cannot go well?
 Please check below!